rjmfernandes/cfk_k8s_gatekeeper/README.md

 kubectl apply -f demo-schema.yaml
 ```

-Next we apply to the value of the originally creatde topic `demotopic`:
+Next we apply to the value of the originally created topic `demotopic`:

 ```shell
 kubectl apply -f demotopic-value-schema.yaml